aiishaa/Crowd-Funding-Web-App-using-Django/README.md

 EMAIL_HOST_USER = 'your email address'<br>
 EMAIL_HOST_PASSWORD = 'your app password you created in your google account'<br>

-\*\* Add your [gmail] but make sure that the two factor authentication is activated in the account and that you created an app password to use it as a value for the env variable 'EMAIL_HOST_PASSWORD' :D
+\*\* Add your [gmail] but make sure that the two factor authentication is activated in the account and that you created an app password to use it as a value for the env variable 'EMAIL_HOST_PASSWORD' \*\*

 7- Run the following to load Data base